 How Claude Code Built This Blog - Part 1

-I recently used Claude Code to build this static blog from scratch, focusing on technical implementation rather than using an off-the-shelf solution.
-This is Part 1 covering getting started and architecture decisions.
+I used Claude Code to build this static blog from scratch.
+This is Part 1: getting started and architecture.
 Part 2 covers implementation and deployment.

 Tip